Agnes Charlotte Gude: Biography

 Gude was born in Betws-y-Coed, Wales and raised in Karlsruhe and Berlin.
 Her parents were the prominent painter Hans Gude and Betsy Charlotte Juliane, née Anker (1830–1912).
-Under her siblings were the diplomat Ove Gude (1853–1910), the painter Nils Gude (1859–1908) and the painter Sigrid Gude, married to the German sculptor Otto Lessing (1846–1912).
+Among her siblings were the diplomat Ove Gude (1853–1910), the painter Nils Gude (1859–1908) and the painter Sigrid Gude, married to the German sculptor Otto Lessing (1846–1912).

 Gude was married to the German painter Richard Scholz (1860–1939) from 1885 to 1903.
 She had three children between 1886 and 1888.
 Her daughter Betsy Louise Gude Scholz Agnus (1887–1979) also became an artist.

 Gude received a good education in painting.
 She is known for several drawings, which are exhibited in the Norwegian National Gallery.
 However, only a few of her works are known.
 She illustrated a poetry collection of children's songs and rhymes edited by Mathilde Wesendonck, which was published in 1890.
 Twelve of her watercolors for this book were shown at the first Große Berliner Kunstausstellung in 1893.
 The depictions influenced by Art Nouveau belonged to the “splendid edition” of the children's book and became the property of her client Wesendonck.